buu342/N64-UNFLoader/README.md

 ```

 **macOS**
 * Connect your flashcart to your computer via a Micro-USB cable.
-Check that the corresponding FTDI USB device appears in **System Information** window.
+Confirm that the corresponding FTDI USB device appears in **System Information** window.
 * Run the **D2xxHelper** installer from [the **Comments** column](https://www.ftdichip.com/Drivers/D2XX.htm) before installing the FTDI driver.
 * [The relevant FTDI driver for your processor architecture](https://www.ftdichip.com/Drivers/D2XX.htm) (Check the README inside the downloaded tar for install instructions)
 * Once you've run **D2xxHelper** and installed the FTDI driver, restart your computer.
 This is necessary to have the driver working.